loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 My site isn't super busy, so it's very efficient to run via a CDN instead of a dedicated VPS.
 I cut over from my VPS to CloudFront on 2023-09-24, so the stats below are from 2023-10-01 to 2023-10-31.

 I use [Plausible](https://plausible.io/) for analytics.
-Below you can see my traffic patterns for October 2023 (the first month on the VPS).
+Below you can see my traffic patterns for October 2023 (the first month on CloudFront).

 {{< img src="20231108_001.png" alt="plausible" >}}